Your briefing on Wednesday - The New York Times - Up News Info

 P.S.

 • We are listening to "The Daily,quot;.
-Our last episode is about the systems that protect the American police.
+Our latest episode is about the systems that protect American police officers.

-• Here is our Mini Crossword, and a clue: greenish blue (four letters).
+• Here is today's Mini crossword puzzle and a clue: B, on the periodic table (five letters).
 You can find all of our puzzles here.

-• Nikole Hannah-Jones recently discussed how persistent racial inequalities explain the nationwide unrest in the wake of the murder of George Floyd on the CNN show "Fareed Zakaria GPS,quot;.
+• Nikole Hannah-Jones recently discussed how persistent racial inequalities explain protests nationwide in the wake of George Floyd's murder on CNN's "Fareed Zakaria GPS,quot; program.